mieweb/docs/content/functions/reports/additional-appointment-related-reports.md

 Click *Reports* tab on the left side-bar menu.

-Click *Appt Duplicate* tab from the top tab menu.
+Click *Appointments* tab from the top tab menu and select *Appointment Duplicate Report*.

 It will automatically generate a list of duplicate appointments specific to a patient.